 Load Route Definitions

 This job creates the route definitions.
-Intended to be part 2 of 3 of initial setup of OptiTransport functionality.
+Intended to be part 2 of 3 of the initial setup of OptiTransport functionality.
 The process Load Cashpoint Locations should be run before this and Load Cashpoint Route Assignments should be run after this and prior to using the OptiTransport optimization.

 Properties